richardstartin/richardstartin.github.io/_posts/2022-03-12-range-predicates.md

 ---

 Suppose you are doing some kind of data analysis in Java, perhaps you are analysing transactions (as in sales made).
-You have complex filters to evaluate to calculate before performing a calculation on `Transaction` objects.
+You have complex filters to evaluate before performing a calculation on `Transaction` objects.

 ```java
   public static final class Transaction {